 How can I pay my tuition fees?+

-There are several ways of paying your tuition fees including credit/debit card, PayPal or wire transfer.
+There are several other ways of paying your tuition fees, including credit/debit cards, PayPal or by wired transfer.

 Are scholarships, grants or discounts available?+